-Moscato's popularity has grown in recent years.
-Hip-hop musicians sing about the wine which comes in styles varied enough to suit every taste.
+Moscato's popularity has grown in recent years, and comes in styles varied enough to suit every taste.
 Muscat grapes produce table, sparkling and dessert wines, in shades of white, pink or red, ranging from dry to deliciously sweet.
 Traditionally, Italian winemakers used the grape to produce low-alcohol, spritzy white wines often poured as an aperitif.
 While today's versatile wines pair well with many dishes, sparkling and late-harvest Moscatos are particularly good with fruit tarts or rich cheesecake.

-According to Nielsen Company U.S. Supermarket data, about 4.2 percent of the wine sold in U.S. food stores in 2012 was Moscato.
-With a 33 percent change in volume from 2011, Moscato was one of the fastest-growing varietals in the USA.
-The 2012 total crush for all Muscat grapes came in at 117,737 tons, almost double that of 2005.
+According to Nielsen Company U.S. Supermarket data, 6.1 percent of the wine sold in U.S. food stores in 2014 was Moscato.
+Moscato has been one of the fastest-growing varietals in the U.S. Of the total California table wine volume shipped to the U.S. market, Moscato increased 42 percent from 2011 to 2014.
+The 2014 total crush for all Muscat grapes came in at 207,207 tons, more than double that of 2011.

 California Traditional Table Wine Volume(Millions of nine-liter cases)